 Wiping down spills and grease was easy.
 There are nooks on this board, but they are easy to clean as well.
 We think this board will last a long time.

 Size: 16 inches long | Material: Walnut or acacia | Placement: Wall-mounted

 "This is a terrific product for the price [and] also looks absolutely stunning."

 Best Countertop: 360 Knife Block

 Heavy base keeps it from tipping

 If wall space is limited, but you still want to try out a magnetic holder, this rotating rack will fit the bill.
 It has six sides, and each one can hold up to three knives, depending on the width of the blades.
 There are 30 strategically placed magnets to securely hold knives of any size, from the smallest paring knife to the largest slicer to those oddly shaped kitchen shears.

 The block spins easily and sits on a sturdy 10-pound stainless steel base.
-You can feel safe knowing this knife holder will never accidentally tip over during your prep time.
+While testing this block, our reviewer felt safe spinning it because of the weight of the base and knowing that the knife holder will never accidentally tip over.
 It's handmade in the United States and is available in several different finishes to either match your kitchen decor or serve as a standout piece on the counter.